There are a number of inquiries going on into non-recent child abuse in the UK. Find out more about the major ones below.

 Please call our support line if you need to talk to someone soon, and try at different times if you have difficulty getting through.

-This inquiry was set up to investigate the nature and extent of abuse of children whilst in care in Scotland, during the relevant time frame.
+The Scottish Child Abuse Inquiry was set up to investigate the nature and extent of abuse of children whilst in care in Scotland, during the relevant time frame.

 On 26 March 2016 the Inquiry launched its first formal call for evidence, inviting survivors of abuse to come forward and share their experiences.